ianneub/php_backup_s3/README.markdown

 ## About the author

+My name is [Ian](http://www.ianneubert.com/).
 I wrote this small program to help backup my virtual machines hosted at various places.
 I figured someone might be able to make use of it, so I've published it as open source.
+I also wanted a way to store my version history, learn to use git, and do it for free.
+Thanks [github](http://github.com)!

 ## ToDo